 Student Instructional Leadership Team (SILT)

 The Student Instructional Leadership Team (SILT) was organized in the fall of 2009 with an objective to aid engineering undergraduates in each version of the First-Year Engineering Program (Standard, Honors, Scholars, and Transfers).
-SILT manages over 2,000 students as well as 200 teaching assistants and helps with various FE Program resources, such as its laboratories and computer facilities.
-The team offers assistance in a wide range of topics, including engineering graphics courses, service-learning courses, seminars, and computer programming.
+SILT manages over 2,000 students as well as 200 teaching assistants and helps with various First-Year Engineering Program (FEP) resources, such as its laboratories and computer facilities.
+The team offers assistance in a wide range of topics, including all first-year courses, teaching assistant (TA) training, and computer programming.

-SILT also supports student employees through peer groups that strive to further the teaching, professional, and personal development of teaching assistants.
-These groups continue to change and evolve, but with each reiteration, the team improves, which fosters general improvements across the program.
+SILT also supports TAs through training to further their teaching, professional, and personal development and foster general improvements across the program.